The Our World in Data Grapher is the open-source tool to store and visualize data developed by the Our World in Data team.

 The Our World in Data Grapher was developed by the web developers Zdenek Hynek, Jaiden Mispy, and Daniel Gavrilov.
 Since February 2016 Jaiden Mispy was leading the development of the Grapher.
 Daniel Gavrilov joined him in October 2018.

-Here is the empirical evidence on child mortality visualized – to show an example of what a line chart visualization done with the Our World in Data Grapher looks like.
+An example of what a line chart visualization done with the Our World in Data Grapher looks like.

-World maps with numerical (ratio) data
+World maps with numerical data.